Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Launch an Amazon Redshift cluster.
 Copy the collected data from Amazon S3 to Amazon Redshift and move the data processing jobs from Amazon EMR to Amazon Redshift.
 - [ ] Set up AWS Glue Python jobs to merge the small data files in Amazon S3 into larger files and transform them to Apache Parquet format.
 Migrate the downstream PySpark jobs from Amazon EMR to AWS Glue.

 ### A large financial company is running its ETL process.
 Part of this process is to move data from Amazon S3 into an Amazon Redshift cluster.
 The company wants to use the most cost-efficient method to load the dataset into Amazon Redshift.
 Which combination of steps would meet these requirements?
-(Choose two.)
+(Choose TWO)

 - [ ] Use the COPY command with the manifest file to load data into Amazon Redshift.
 - [ ] Use S3DistCp to load files into Amazon Redshift.